 Full board accommodation

 In-stateroom entertainment facilities may vary depending on cruise line and ship, however almost all staterooms feature a TV.
-Modern cruise ships now offer interactive TV’s with on-demand movies, TV shows, music and more.
-These TV’s also allow passengers to order room service and keep track of on board accounts.
+Modern cruise ships now offer interactive TVs with on-demand movies, TV shows, music and more.
+These TV’s also allow passengers to order room service and keep track of their on board accounts.

 Full board dining

-The full board offered by major cruise lines comprises breakfast, lunch and a minimum 5 course meal each evening, with snacks throughout the day and night also included.
-Snacks may include the 24 hour buffet restaurant, pizzerias, grills, deck barbecues and poolside dining.
+The full board offered by major cruise lines comprises breakfast, lunch and evening meal, with snacks throughout the day and night also included.
+Snacks may include the 24-hour buffet restaurant, pizzerias, grills, deck barbecues and poolside dining.
 Room service and afternoon tea, where offered by the cruise line, are usually included in your fare, though some items may incur an extra cost (this will be highlighted on the menu).

 Most cruise lines limit inclusive beverages to tea, coffee, fruit juice and water within the buffet and main restaurants.
 All other drinks in restaurants and bars on board will be charged to your on board account, unless you are travelling with an all-inclusive cruise line or have paid for a drinks package.